itchyny/lightline.vim/README.md

     \   'my_component': 'MyComponent', ...
 ```

-If you want to get rid of the extraneous default vim mode information that is now provided by liteline:
+If you want to get rid of the extraneous default vim mode information that is now provided by lightline:
 ```vim
 set noshowmode
 ```